 The MSP360 Managed Backup Service allows a Managed Service Provider to set up and manage backups for multiple clients from one console.
 Backup plans are defined for each system of each client so the MSP can ensure data security while optimizing the backups for each client.
 When data on a given Windows Server needs to be stored off-site, the MSP simply selects Backblaze B2 as the cloud storage destination for that system.
 The MSP360 backup plan ensures the data to be backed up is first encrypted and then routed to Backblaze B2 for cloud storage, where it resides until it is needed.
 Data can be restored as soon as it is uploaded to B2 Cloud Storage by using the MSP360 MBS console.

 IT Departments and LTO Tape Backup Systems

-Still, many organizations have years of data stored on LTO tapes, and although they may want to change to cloud storage they can’t just discard LTO.
-The B2/CloudBerry MBS solution provides a viable way to transition away from LTO.
+Still, many organizations have years of data stored on LTO tapes, and although they may want to change to cloud storage, they can’t just discard LTO.
+The Backblaze B2/MSP360 MBS solution provides a viable way to transition away from LTO.

-Over time, the CloudBerry backup plan can be modified so that all the organization’s data can be stored in Backblaze B2, and the LTO system can be retired.
-Of course you may want to keep an LTO system or two to read old tapes, but there is no need to buy new LTO equipment and tapes and then spend hours a week mounting tapes, cleaning drive heads, and hoping you can read the tape.
+Over time, the MSP360 backup plan can be modified so that all the organization’s data can be stored in Backblaze B2, and the LTO system can be retired.
+Of course, you may want to keep an LTO system or two to read old tapes, but there is no need to buy new LTO equipment and tapes, and then spend hours a week mounting tapes, cleaning drive heads, and hoping you can read the tape.

-If you have one or two Windows Servers that need backup, the CloudBerry Windows Server Backup solution will work fine.
-Otherwise the CloudBerry MBS solution is probably a better fit from both a management and cost point-of-view.
+If you have one or two Windows Servers that need backup, the MSP360 Windows Server Backup solution will work fine.
+Otherwise, the MSP360 MBS solution is probably a better fit from both a management and cost point of view.
 In either case, selecting Backblaze B2 as the cloud storage destination can dramatically reduce your off-site storage costs and make the total cost of ownership of the joint solution much less than you ever expected.